-If subscribers or relying parties suffer damages due to the intentional or unintentional failure of HiPKI EV TLS CA to follow the HiPKI CP, this CPS, EV SSL Certificate Guidelines, relevant laws and regulations or the provisions of contracts signed between HiPKI EV TLS CA and subscribers/relying parties when processing subscriber certificate-related work, CHT shall be held liable.
-Subscribers may claim compensation for damages based on the related provisions of the contract set down between HiPKI EV TLS CA and subscribers.
+If subscribers or relying parties suffer damages due to intentional or unintentional failure of HiPKI EV TLS CA work personnel to follow the HiPKI CP, this CPS, EV SSL Certificate Guidelines, relevant laws and regulations or the provisions of contracts signed between HiPKI EV TLS CA and subscribers/relying parties when processing subscriber certificaterelated work, CHT shall be held liable.
+Subscribers may claim compensation for damages based on the related provisions of the contract set down between HiPKI EV TLS CA (or its RA) and subscribers.
 Relying parties shall request compensation in accordance with relevant laws and regulations.
 The financial liability of CHT is detailed in Sections 9.2.1 and 9.2.2.
-If there are damages resulting from certificate mis-issue or CA private key compromise and the compensation ability complies with the EV SSL Certificate Guidelines, the total compensation limit of HiPKI EV TLS CA for each subscriber or relying party is shown in the following Table.
-If subscribers or relying party has signed a contract with CHT, the certificate scope of use and transaction compensation limit shall be determined separately.
+If there are damages resulting from certificate mis-issue or CA private key compromise, the compensation ability of CHT complies with the EV SSL Certificate Guidelines.